Apple seeks tax breaks for suppliers to make iPhones in India: sources

 The plan that Modi and Cook ordered the two sides to work on, however, envisages manufacturing a full range of iPhones for the domestic market, as well as for export.

-For India, which would only be the second iPhone production center after China, such an investment would be a big win for Modi's Make-in-India campaign.
+For India, which would only be the second iPhone production centre after China, such an investment would be a big win for Modi's Make-in-India campaign.

-Another official, who has led efforts to secure foreign investment in the manufacturing sector, said Apple's proposal to build its phones in India was being examined favorably by the government.
+Another official, who has led efforts to secure foreign investment in the manufacturing sector, said Apple's proposal to build its phones in India was being examined favourably by the government.

 "My view is that India needs to support Apple to create an ecosystem, which was done for Maruti.
 This helped to build the automobile and auto component industry in India," the official said, seeking anonymity in line with government policy.